Cornell-MAE-UG/fa25-portfolio-nam248/_projects/2025-thermo-device-analysis.md

 ## Assumptions

 First, to state some assumptions before analyzing these devices, I am going to assume that the turbine is adiabatic and that the Kinetic and Potenial Energy changes of this cycle are negligible beacuse the enthalpy changes from state to state are so massive.
 Heat addition also takes place at constant pressure like in an ideal Rankine Cycle and all devices are in steady state.
+To make things clear, when going around this cycle to find specific values, I am going to call the Boiler Inlet state (1), the Turbine Inlet state (2), and the Condenser Inlet state (3).
+In the basic rankine cycle, this goes:

+Boiler → Turbine → Condenser → Pump

 ### Given